pk111and222/solid-material-color/README.md

 | "rainbow"        | A playful theme - the seed color's hue does not appear in the theme. |
 | "fruit_salad"    | A playful theme - the seed color's hue does not appear in the theme. |
 | "image_fidelity" | Not an official variant, custom made.
 It extracts top 3 dominant colors and set as primary, secondary and tertiary palettes. |

+## version record
+#### 1.0.0
+- Initialize basic content
+#### 1.1.0
+- Fix the problem that the associated presentation does not take effect.
+- Adjust the generation mode to createResource mode.